-Kourtney, Kim & Khloe Kardashian Celebrate The Fourth Of July In Style
+Kourtney, Kim, & Khloe Kardashian Celebrate The Fourth Of July In Style

 However, it was Khloe Kardashian that seemed to party the hardest during her Fourth of July celebration.
 Khloe, who only recently moved back to L.A. after months of living in Cleveland, threw a big backyard bash with her baby daddy, Tristan Thompson.

 Khloe Kardashian showed off some highlights from her big party via her Instagram story.
-The Keeping Up with the Kardashians star revealed that her closest friends were in attendance at the bash, including her sister Kendall Jenner and her boyfriend, NBA star Ben Simmons, who were spotted cuddling up in one of the videos posted by Khloe.
+The Keeping Up With the Kardashians star revealed that her closest friends were in attendance at the bash, including her sister Kendall Jenner and her boyfriend, NBA star Ben Simmons, who were spotted cuddling up in one of the videos posted by Khloe.

 The party also included Funboy floats, inflatable slides, and food made by Chef K. Khloe also provided sweet treats by Ice Cream Occasions.
 However, Kardashian didn’t don a bikini for her party.
 Instead, she rocked a bright neon orange spandex outfit from the Yeezy Season 7 collection, a look that Kim Kardashian is often seen wearing while out and about in Hollywood.

-The three Kardashians sisters seemingly had a great time during their separate outings for the Fourth of July.
-Fans are now hoping that they’ll get to see more of their holiday celebrations when Keeping Up with the Kardashians begins airing a brand new season in August.
+The three Kardashian sisters seemingly had a great time during their separate outings for the Fourth of July.
+Fans are now hoping that they’ll get to see more of their holiday celebrations when Keeping Up With the Kardashians begins airing a brand new season in August.